11 Top-Rated Things to Do in Sisters, OR

 For a taste of the desert landscape east of the city, head to Smith Rock State Park.
 Here, alongside thousands of rock-climbing routes, several trails lend panoramic views of the Crooked River.
 One recommended route, the 3.7-mile Misery Ridge Trail Loop, offers a summit view that casts serious doubt about whoever named the trail.

 Sisters is also a basecamp for big hiking adventures.
-The trio of volcanic peaks the town is named after offer bucket-list summit hikes within the Three Sisters Wilderness nearby.
+The town's namesake trio of volcanic peaks offer bucket-list summit hikes within the Three Sisters Wilderness nearby.
 South Sister, the tallest in this chain of prominent mountains, is also the least technical to climb and most often summitted.
 Other elevated routes in the immediate area include Mt.
 Bachelor and Broken Top.

 4. Ski Hoodoo & Bachelor